Delonte West ‘has taken the first steps’ toward recovery, Mark Cuban says

 “When we take the time to help one another we can give folks the opportunity to get back on track.
 I’m proud of Delonte West for taking these first steps,” congressman Colin Allred (D-Tex.), who is also a former NFL linebacker, tweeted.
 “Thanks, @mcuban for setting a great example and thanks to our treatment facilities here in Dallas for the amazing work you do.”

-Former MLB star Darryl Strawberry, who famously battled substance abuse during his career, is now an ordained minister and he offered support to West this week.
+Former MLB star Darryl Strawberry, who publicly battled substance abuse during his career, is now an ordained minister and he offered support to West this week.

 “I just want him to know that people like me, that’s in recovery, been in recovery for a long time, is praying for him and thinking about him,” Strawberry told TMZ.
 “If there’s anything I can ever do to encourage him and sit down and have a talk with him, I just hope he can reach out and do that.”